 Using soaker hoses or rain barrels is just one method for conserving water in your garden.
 Why not take it a step further by turning your outdoors space into a xeriscape oasis?
-It can definitely have a positive effect in the local community and the environment.
+It can definitely have a positive effect in the local community and the environment by building an eco friendly garden.

 The term “xeriscape” comes from the Greek word “xeros” which means “dry” and the word “landscape.”
 This type of garden is designed to require little to no additional water other than rain, by using plants that are native to your area or can withstand dry climates.